day8/re-frame/docs/Effects.md

 Each key/value pair in the map is one instruction - the `key` uniquely identifies the particular side effect required, and the `value` for that `key` provides further data.
-The structure of the `value` is different for each side-effect.
+The structure of `value` is different for each side-effect.

 Here's the two instructions from the example above:
 ```cljs